Tyrebagger stone circle

-Tyrebagger stone circle is located at Dyce, near to Aberdeen in Scotland.
-It is a complete recumbent stone circle.
+Tyrebagger stone circle is a complete recumbent stone circle at Dyce, near Aberdeen, Scotland.
 It was used as a cattle pound in the past and now stands close to the Aberdeen Western Peripheral Route.
-It is a scheduled monument since 1925.
+It has been a scheduled monument since 1925.

 Recumbent stone circles

 A recumbent stone circle is a type of stone circle constructed in the early Bronze Age.
 The identifying feature is that the largest stone (the recumbent) is always laid horizontally, with its long axis generally aligned with the perimeter of the ring between the south and southwest.
 A flanker stone stands each side of the recumbent and these are typically the tallest stones in the circle, with the smallest being situated on the northeastern aspect.
 The rest of the circle is usually composed of between six and ten orthostats graded by size.
 The builders tended to select a site which was on a level spur of a hill with excellent views to other landmarks.
 Over seventy of these circles are found in lowland Aberdeenshire in northeast Scotland – the most similar monuments are the axial stone circles of southwest Ireland.
 Recumbent stone circles generally enclosed a low ring cairn, though over the millennia these have often disappeared.
 They may have been a development from the Clava cairns found nearby in Inverness-shire and axial stone circles may have followed the design.
 Whilst cremated remains have been found at some sites, the precise function of these circles is not known.